 Scientific research has shown that a combination of several treatments are most effective for treating ADHD and its numerous co-occurring problems.
 We offer a special program to help treat your child as a whole; cognitively, socially, academically, behaviourally and emotionally.
 This program is one of the only few available internationally and currently we have patients from not only all over Australia but also internationally.
 Whilst all children complete step 1, the other stages are dependent upon what specific issues your child presents with.
 All children are treated as individuals and we design a unique therapy program according to your child’s needs.
 For children who have already been diagnosed with ADHD we are happy to enrol these children in the rest of our program where applicable.

 Step 1: Accurate Diagnosis

 Difficulties concentrating don’t necessarily mean your child has ADHD, and ADHD often goes hand in hand with many other behavioural and emotional disorders.
 Correct diagnosis of ADHD and any co-occurring problems is one of the most critical stages in your child’s treatment.
 Your child will undergo a thorough cognitive, academic, behavioural and emotional assessment to assess whether they have ADHD (opposed to other disorders which may appear similar to ADHD such as basic visual and auditory processing disorders).
 We will also assess which subtype of ADHD your child has and their specific cognitive profile so that we can individually tailor the required therapy to your child’s needs.

-Our ADHD diagnostic testing is highly specialised and usually only specialist neuropsychologists will have access to the indepth attention assessments we have available.
+Our ADHD diagnostic testing is highly detailed and usually only neuropsychologists will have access to the indepth attention assessments we have available.

-Click here to review our highly specialist ADHD assessment procedure
+Click here to review our comprehensive ADHD assessment procedure

 Accurate diagnosis is essential for identifying correct treatment.